GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 It's important to provide labels for checkboxes for 2 reasons.
 The first is to represent what the checkbox value is used for, to answer "on or off for what?".
-Second is for UX, web user's have become accustomed to interacting with checkbox's via their associated labels.
+Second is for UX, web users have become accustomed to interacting with checkbox's via their associated labels.

 {% Video